-The good news is that apartment buildings are doing more to accommodate for the special occupants.
-We analyzed rental listings on RENTCafé to see how many rental properties are pet-friendly, how much the monthly pet rent is, and what additional charges are associated with pets, to determine the most pet-friendly cities for renters.
+The good news is that apartment buildings are doing more to accommodate for special occupants.
+To determine the most pet-friendly cities for renters, we analyzed rental listings on RentCafe to see how many rental properties are pet-friendly, how much the monthly pet rent is, and what additional charges are associated with pets.
+So, without further ado, here are the best cities for renting with pets, ranked!

 In third-ranked Birmingham, AL, the average monthly pet rent comes in at $17, among the cheapest of the cities analyzed, while one-time costs average out at $179.
-The Southern city has a 72% share of rental properties that are accepting of pets, so renters have a nice selection to choose from.
+The Southern city has a 72% share of rental properties that are accepting pets, so renters have a nice selection to choose from.

 With a population of around 2.7 million, Chicago is not just a friendly city, it’s also one of the most pet-friendly cities in the country.
 Chi-town finishes our top 10 list with 76% of rental properties accepting pets.
-Average rent per month is $22 for each of the 2 pets that are accepted on average per unit, while the one-time costs are about $263.
+Average pet rent per month is $22 for each of the 2 pets that are accepted on average per unit, while the one-time costs are about $263.

-There are also pet restrictions relating to the age of the pet, such as it being at least 6 months old, or health condition, which requires that the pet be vaccinated, declawed, and at times spayed or neutered.
-As can be seen below, the most common restriction, representing 31%, is on the type of pet you can have in your apartment, another 28% deal with breeds and 21% relate to the number of pets allowed in a unit.
+There are also pet restrictions relating to the age of the animal, such as it being at least 6 months old, or health condition, which requires that the pet be vaccinated, declawed, and at times spayed or neutered.
+As can be seen below, the most common pet restriction, representing 31%, is on the type of pet you can have in your apartment, another 28% deal with breeds and 21% relate to the number of pets allowed in a unit.

-- This report was prepared by RENTCafe.com, a nationwide apartment search website that enables renters to easily find apartments and houses for rent throughout the United States.
+- This report was prepared by RentCafe.com, a nationwide apartment search website that enables renters to easily find apartments and houses for rent throughout the United States.

 - The ranking is based on the share of pet-friendly properties from the total number of properties listed (50% weight), the average monthly pet rent (25% weight), the average one-time costs, pet fee or pet security deposit (20% weight), and the number of pets allowed per unit (5% weight).
 Each of these criteria was given a score, thus creating the top 50 cities with the highest score for pet friendliness.